JuliaReach/RangeEnclosures.jl/README.md

 julia> enclose(f, dom, :IntervalOptimisation) [4.83299, 10.5448]
 ```
-or polynomial optimization (semidefinite programming), by changing the `solver`:
+or polynomial optimization ([semidefinite programming](https://en.wikipedia.org/wiki/Semidefinite_programming)), by changing the solver:
 ```julia
 julia> enclose(f, dom, :SumOfSquares)
 [4.83333, 10.541]
 ```
 In the last calculation, the default semidefinite programming (SDP) solver `SDPA` is used,
 but you can pass in any other SDP solver accepted by `JuMP`.
 For instance, if you
-have `MosekTools` (and a Mosek license) installed, and want to use the maximum
+have `MosekTools` (and a Mosek license) installed, and want the maximum
 degree of the relaxation to be `4`, do:

 ```julia